Terms and Conditions

 • Are you open to the public?

 We are a working farm and experiences are by pre-booked appointment only, all visitors must have a booking to one of our experiences which are only available to book through our website.
-No spectators allowed.

 • What should I wear for hands-on experiences?